TanStack/router/docs/framework/react/migrate-from-react-location.md

 ### Step 2: Use the file-based routing watcher

-If your project uses Vite, you can use the our plugin to watch for changes in your routes files and automatically update the routes configuration.
+If your project uses Vite (or one the supported bundlers), you can use the TanStack Router plugin to watch for changes in your routes files and automatically update the routes configuration.

-Install the Vite plugin:
+Installation of the Vite plugin:

 ```bash
 npm install -D @tanstack/router-plugin